-Dekton Worktops – the best valued stone surface product of this generation
+Dekton Worktops: One of the best valued stone surface products of this generation

 Because it is a fairly new material (on the grand scale of stone surfaces), and certainly less prestigious compared to quartz or granite, customers tend to be sceptical when it comes to the choice of Dekton.
-Often so they prefer to select the more trusted stones that have lived on the market for many years, like quartz or granite.
-However, as professional experts in the field of stone worktops, we can vouch for Dekton worktops with all confidence, and would like to spread good word and awareness of this products.
+Often so they prefer to select more trusted stones that have prospered on the market for many years, like quartz or granite.
+However, as professional experts in the field of stone worktops, we can vouch for Dekton worktops with all confidence, and would like to spread good word and awareness of these easily accessible goods.

 What is Dekton?